 In the area of administrative assistance in tax matters, the UK, like Switzerland, is a contracting party to the OECD/Council of Europe Multilateral Convention on Mutual Administrative Assistance in Tax Matters.
 This is the basis on which the two countries exchange information on request.

 Switzerland and the EU signed an agreement on the AEOI in 2015.
 Since autumn 2018, data has been exchanged between Switzerland and the United Kingdom on this basis.
-During the transition period, the bilateral agreements between the EU and Switzerland, remain applicable to the UK.
-After the end of the EU-UK transition period, the AEOI is expected to continue from 1 January 2021 on the basis of a Multilateral Competent Authority Agreement (MCAA).
+As of 1 January 2021, the AEOI is continued on the basis of a Multilateral Competent Authority Agreement (MCAA).